NewsLocal News

 Chip cards will be available to Oklahomans next summer through a pilot program.
 In the meantime, authorities recommend recipients change the PIN on the card and check the account often.

 Recipients are also encouraged to download the “Connect EBT” app.
-It allows card holders to lock the card when not in use, keeping scammers away from access to money.
-Here is a step-by-step way to do that.
+This app allows cardholders to lock the card when not in use, keeping scammers from accessing money.
+Here is a step-by-step process for doingthat.

-Woodmansee says many of his clients have had trouble getting reimbursed.
-DHS says because there is now a backlog of complaints, it could take 21 days or longer to receive the reimbursement.
+Woodmansee said many of his clients had trouble getting reimbursed.
+DHS said receiving the reimbursement could take 21 days or longer because there is now a backlog of complaints.

 SNAP recipients who have lost benefits due to theft can apply for stolen benefit replacement through Dec.
 20, 2024.
 Claims can be submitted by calling 405-522-5050, made in person at a Human Services Center, or by mailing Oklahoma Human Services, SNAP, PO Box 25352, Oklahoma City, OK 73125.